-When a hardware failure threatened to leave Comporium Communications customers without critical communication services, the DPS Tech Support team knew they had to react quickly.
+When a hardware failure threatened to leave Comporium Communications customers without vital communication services, the DPS Tech Support team knew they had to react quickly.
 They delivered an advance replacement unit across the country in less than 24 hours.
-Learn how DPS Tech Support can protect your mission-critical operations with industry-leading response times.
+Learn how DPS Tech Support can protect your mission-critical actions with industry-leading response times.

 Voice, data, and video services provider Consolidated Communications is enhancing its monitoring with a custom-engineered DPS remote.
 NetGuardians have already protected Consolidated's network during times of natural disaster, and the versatile new NetGuardian 216T provides FrameRelay/T1 support.

 Telecom Papua New Guinea Grows Revenue by Improving Network Monitoring